pnnl/ruleset-checking-tool/docs/section6/Rule6-7.md

 **Data Lookup:** None
 ## Rule Logic:

-- Check if each zone has window or skylight in the building segment in the User model: `For zone_p in P_RMR...zones:`
+- Check if each zone has window or skylight in the building segment in the Proposed model: `For zone_p in P_RMR...zones:`

   - For each surfaces in zone: `surface_p in zone_p.surfaces`